BETTER HEALTH MINISTRY

 The vision of the Better Health Task Force is to create a caring community of vitality, health, and wholeness.
 As Spiritual beings, our physical health affects our spiritual health and vice versa.
 Paul has termed our bodies as temples of the living God.
 We are therefore stewards, custodians, and managers of God’s property; ourselves, our bodies, minds and spirits.
 We would like to motivate the congregation to follow a healthy lifestyle reflecting our affirmation of life as God’s gift.
 While health has a different meaning for everyone, the Better Health Team looks to provide educational programs for creating healthy minds, bodies, and spirits, as well as emotional and social support.
 Proposed programs include classes on nutrition and health, incorporating healthy choices, walking clubs, yoga, supper clubs, information on mental health issues, caregiver support, spiritual direction and family fun night.
 A caring congregation that promotes the physical and spiritual health of each church member and out into our community; that’s Better Health at FUMC!
 We invite you to join our team!

-BETTER HEALTH MINISTRY Classes this fall
+BETTER HEALTH MINISTRY Lenten devotional

 Mary McGhee-Pasternak – presentation “When Did We See You…" (Based on Matthew 25:35-45)